 Ensures that all staff are aware of the procedures that need to be followed in the event of a data protection breach and can recognise SARs and FOI requests.
-IT doub Ensures that a data protection incident log is kept up to date.
+Ensures that a data protection incident log is kept up to date.
 IT dept Responsible for security of school ICT system.
-All Staff Help to protect individual's personal data and privacy processing any personal data in accordance with this policy. personal data in accordance with this policy.Inform the school of any changes to their personal data Maintain an awareness of current data protection issues through training and CPD.
+All Staff Help to protect individual's personal data and privacy processing any personal data in accordance with this policy.
+Inform the school of any changes to their personal data Maintain an awareness of current data protection issues through training and CPD.
 Contact the Data Protection Manager or DPO in the following circumstances: With any questions about the operation of this policy, data protection law, retaining personal data or keeping personal data secure.
-If they have any concerns that this policy is not being followed.
-If they are unsure whether or not they have a lawful basis to use personal data in a particular way deal with data protection rights invoked by an individual, or transfer personal data outside the European Economic Area To promptly pass on without delay a SAR/FOI request. \circ If there has been a data breach.
+If they have any concerns that this policy is not being followe If they are unsure whether or not they have a lawful basis to u personal data in a particular way deal with data protection rights invoked by an individual, or transfer personal data outside the European Economic Area To promptly pass on without delay a SAR/FOI request.
+If there has been a data breach.
 If they need help sharing personal data with third parties.
-Parents Responsible for ensuring information that they provide to the school is securate and up to date and patificus of any changes to information accurate and up-to-date and notify us of any changes to information promptly.
+Parents Responsible for ensuring information that they provide to the school is accurate and up-to-date and notify us of any changes to information promptly.